-This is an approach I fully endorse, and one I’d like to see Clearleft – and other web design agencies – adopt too.
+This is an approach I fully endorse, and one I’d like to see Clearleft and other web design agencies adopt too.

-At Clearleft, rather than deliver an inflexible set of static pages, we present our code as a series of modular components (or ‘pattern portfolio’) that can be assembled into different configurations and page layouts as required, although we often provide a number of reference pages created from these components too.
+At Clearleft, rather than deliver an inflexible set of static pages, we present our code as a series of modular components (a ‘pattern portfolio’) that can be assembled into different configurations and page layouts as required.
+We often provide a number of reference pages created from these components too.

 Natalie, yet this is something we continually iterate upon; Jeremy now includes a ‘pattern primer’; a collection of markup snippets that can be used anywhere in a site.
 This seems very much in the spirit of Alfred Hitchcock.

 If I have learnt anything from working in large distributed teams, it’s that communication is key.
 The techniques shown here are only part of that equation, and should be adapted to suit each project.